 Happy Thanksgiving week!
 The countdown is on!
 Are you ready for the big day?
 I finally decided on our menu.
 Whew.
 I am glad that is done.
 Now, we just have to buy the groceries and make everything.
 No biggie.
 We are keeping it simple this year since we are hosting a small group.

-Josh is making a rotisserie turkey in our Thermador oven.
+Josh is making a rotisserie turkey.
 We will also have salad, sourdough stuffing, mashed potatoes, cranberry orange sauce, roasted vegetables, potato rolls, and Apple Cinnamon Crumble for dessert.
 That’s right, no pumpkin pie.
 Gasp!
 I love pumpkin, you know that, but not in pie form.
 It’s a texture thing.
 Instead, we will be enjoying Apple Cinnamon Crumble with vanilla ice cream.
 Happy Thanksgiving to us!